Lucinotion/Lucinotion/README.md

-# Howdy, I'm Luciano but you can call me Lucio, or Luci 😄
+# Howdy, I'm Luciano but you can call me Lucio, or Luci

-**I develop games, webpages, and some CLI tools too!**
+**I develop games, webpages, and some CLI tools**

 * 🎮 I have a degree in videogame development and design.
 * 💻 I develop fronted websites and backend aplications.